Each student's transcript is the cumulative record of courses elected and grades earned while enrolled at the University

 Grade Grievances Procedure

 If there is justification to question the accuracy of an assigned grade, the student should first pursue the matter with the instructor.
 The responsibility for the assignment of grades is primarily that of the instructor and should be settled between the student and instructor whenever possible.
 Further pursuit of a grade grievance should be addressed with the instructor's Department Chair.
-The final appeal at the College level is by petition to the Associate Dean for Undergraduate Education or the Associate Dean for Research and Graduate Education.
+The final appeal at the College level is by petition to the Associate Dean for Undergraduate Education or the Associate Dean for Graduate Education.

 The College of Engineering has a grievance procedure to address student complaints.

 Undergraduate Students should follow these steps until a resolution is achieved:

 1. Attempt to resolve the grievance directly with the individual involved (faculty member, staff member, or fellow student).

 2. If the matter is unresolved, and the grievance is with a faculty member or teaching assistant, discuss the grievance with the appropriate Department Chair.

 - If the issue is still unresolved, undergraduate students should see the Associate Dean for Undergraduate Education and graduate students should see the Associate Dean for Graduate Education who are both located in the Robert H. Lurie Engineering Center.